 ABSTRACT

 Citrus reticulata also known as mandarin and belongs to Rutaceae family.
-The peel of Citrus reticulate contains various bioactive compounds which show insecticidal property against several insects.
+The peel of Citrus reticulata contains various bioactive compounds which show insecticidal property against several insects.
 The objective of this study was to investigate the bioavailability of these compounds in the crude and Petroleum ether extract by performing biochemical tests and thin layer chromatography.
 To determine whether specific bioactive compound were present or absent in crude and solvent extraction, a phytochemical analysis was performed.
 The result revealed that crude extract of orange peel showed the presence of reducing sugar, flavonoids, terpenoids, tannin, saponin, alkaloids, cardiac glycosides and absence of anthraquinone while in petroleum ether extract showed the presence of flavonoids, terpenoids, saponins, alkaloids, cardiac glycosides and absence of anthraquinone, tannin and reducing sugar.
 Monoterpenoid and saponin show repellent activity against insect while alkaloids show insecticidal property.
 The thin layer chromatography performed in 5 different solvent systems such as 1). n-butanol: acetic acid: water (4:1:5), 2).chloroform: ethyl acetate: methanol: water (15:8:4:1), 3).
 Hexane: ethylacetate (8:2), 4). chloroform: methanol (15:1) and 5).
 Hexane (100%).
 TLC plates were analysed in visible, short UV and long UV light.
 Obtained values of Rf were analysed and bioactive phytochemicals were identified as essential oil, saponins, terpenoids, tannins, flavonoids, glycosides and alkaloids.
 These findings support the presence of insecticidal bioactive secondary metabolites in orange peel extracts.

 KEYWORDS: Citrus reticulata, bioactive compound, phytochemical screening, crude extract, petroleum ether extract